Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 The top Sintra things to do are linked together by intertwining trails through forested nature parks.
 The paths allow visitors to create their own Sintra walking tour from sight-to-sight.

-Not only is it free to walk on the paths between the sights, but it’s also less chaotic and requires zero time standing in lines.
-(Because, there will be lines for the Sintra sightseeing buses.)
+Not only is it free to walk on these paths, but it’s also less chaotic and requires zero time standing in lines.
+(Because, there will be lines for all the Sintra sightseeing buses.)

 Top Tip: Get a map of the Sintra Pedestrian Path from the tourist office.